 - Sourcing Vendors for catering, production, and other services.

 - Coordinating between the client and outside vendors/contractors

 For Event Managers, no two days are ever the same.
 Every event is unique, making it a great career choice for students who are interested in working with people, negotiating, and making sure that the show will go on.

 3. Restaurant Manager

 While not every restaurant will require their Restaurant Managers to hold a bachelor’s degree, many restaurants prefer candidates who have a degree in Hospitality Management.
-If you have restaurant experience already, a degree in Hospitality Management will serve to boost your career opportunities and earn you the possibility to earn a higher salary.
+If you have restaurant experience already, a degree in Hospitality Management will serve to boost your career opportunities.
 The responsibilities of a restaurant manager might include: